 - Cut the potatoes in half, then place on a plate until they are cool enough to handle, about 5 minutes.

 - Scoop out the potato flesh and press through a potato ricer into a bowl.

-- Add the egg yolks, and slowly start adding the flour a little at a time, mixing gently with your hands and continue until you have created a soft workable dough.
+- Add the egg yolks, and porcini powder if using, and slowly start adding the flour a little at a time, mixing gently with your hands and continue until you have created a soft workable dough.